 - Finally, click Uninstall and follow the on-screen instructions to complete the uninstallation process.

-Adobe Premiere Pro and After Effects users are familiar with the effect requires GPU acceleration error.
+This was everything you needed to know about “this effect requires GPU acceleration” error.
+Adobe Premiere Pro and After Effects users are familiar with this error.
 It appears when they try to apply certain effects and transitions to their videos that require GPU acceleration — a feature that combines the GPU’s power with the CPU to boost performance.

 Luckily, there are several ways to fix this issue.
-You can start by simply restarting your computer, after that, you can move on to enabling GPU acceleration, changing effects order, updating the graphics driver, reinstalling third-party plugins, and much more.
+You can start by simply restarting your computer.
+After that, you can move on to enabling GPU acceleration, changing effects order, updating the graphics driver, reinstalling third-party plugins, and much more.
+Before leaving, make sure to read our guide on how to watercool GPU.

 Frequently Asked Questions

-Yes, GPU acceleration performs specific tasks on GPU hardware instead of software in CPU, this way you get better performance in your applications.
+Yes, GPU acceleration performs specific tasks on GPU hardware instead of software in the CPU.
+This way, you get better performance in your applications.

 No, in general, if you’ve enabled GPU acceleration, then you will not run into any issues.
 However, if you do face an error that is caused by GPU acceleration, then you can turn it off.